Menu

 In winter, air washers provide warm air in the building by passing the return channel air from inside (along with a percentage of fresh outside air) over the hot water coil built into the device (which is heated by the central engine room boiler or heating package).

-In this way, the air inside the air washer device is blown on the surface of the coil containing hot water, and its temperature increases.
+This way, the air inside the air washer device is blown on the surface of the coil containing hot water, and its temperature increases.
 Meanwhile, the temperature of the hot water in the coil is reduced, and it is returned to the heating package or the hot water boiler of the engine room through the return pipe.
 Then this hot air enters the ducting by the fan and is blown to the units from there.
 This cycle, or cycle, flows continuously inside the air washer.

 Note that the heating function of the air washer can be implemented in two ways: combined and fully fresh.
-The full-carpet mode means that all the air required by the device is supplied from the fresh air of the outside environment, But in the combined mode, part of the air required by the device is supplied from the air inside the unit (through the air return channel) and the rest from the outside air.
+The full-carpet mode means that all the air required by the device is supplied from the fresh air of the outside environment.
+But in the combined mode, part of the air required by the device is supplied from the air inside the unit (through the air return channel) and the rest from the outside air.

 Some of the purchase orders for air washers are apartment air washers with a capacity of up to 7,000 CFM (equivalent to 11,900 M3/hr) and for use in other cases mentioned above, air washers in classes 4, 6, and 8 with capacities of 7,000 to 100,000 CFM (equivalent to 170,000 M3/hr) is welcomed by experts and engineers of projects in the above climatic conditions.

-Since the cooling function of air washers is based on the evaporation process of water (like water coolers) and only by supplying 100% fresh air from the outside environment, therefore, air washers should not be expected to produce dry cooling like condensation or absorption cooling systems or split ducts and splits.
+Since the cooling function of air washers is based on the evaporation process of water (like water coolers) and only by supplying 100% fresh air from the outside environment; therefore, air washers should not be expected to produce dry cooling like condensation or absorption cooling systems or split ducts and splits.

 Recently, some air washer manufacturers, to reduce the temperature of the water and consequently reduce the temperature of the cold air coming out of the air washer, based on the customer's order, calculated and installed an additional compression refrigeration system to reduce the temperature of the spray water entering the main chamber of the air washer, which with this method practically they create a combination of condensation and evaporative cooling system, and as a result, while improving the cooling of the air washer, the amount of moisture added to the air coming out of the device is also reduced.

-The Principal Parts of an Air Washer
+The Main Components of an Air Washer

 Air washers are placed independently or in interaction with the rest of the building's air conditioning system and include: